 Social engineering scams can take many forms, but a few common ones include:

 - phishing or smishing– cyber criminals send you an email or text that attempts to trick you into volunteering information and/or to install malware on your computer by sending you infected links or attachments.
+For example, criminals are taking advantage of the pandemic to send phishing and texting scams capitalizing on fears and anxiety about COVID‑19.

 - email hacking – a criminal hacks into your email account and sends emails to your friends and family to trick them into clicking on links or sending money for bogus emergencies.
 When targeted at businesses, as in Business Email Compromise fraud, email hacking is just one of the tactics cyber criminals use to attempt to trick unsuspecting employees and executives.